-The Fenix Hiking GPS is a good entry level choice.
-It’s great as a starter model and should be considered by anyone that’s looking at one of the entry level Casio watches.
-The price tag is great for a model with GPS, as the Casio models do not have a GPS unit installed and are in the same price range.
+The Master of G is a good entry level choice.
+It’s great as a starter model and should be considered by anyone that’s looking at one of the entry level watches.
+The selling point on the Master of G is primarily the fact it was created to be “indestructible.”
+It also has a killer battery life of 10 years.

-It’s not as trendy as some of the other models on our list (especially the Suunto models which we think are outstanding), but for the price point it’s tough not to be excited about the features that it offers.
+It’s not as trendy as some of the other models on our list (especially the Suunto models which we think are outstanding), but for your hard earned cash, it’s tough not to be excited about the features that it offers.

 So What’s the Best Altimeter Watch For the Money?

 When answering this question we tried to take in several factors, but ultimately the Garmin Fenix 3 wins the battle when we take cost, features, and overall user reviews on amazon.com into account.
-For what you get, this is the top option you can buy for under 600.00 at most retailers.
+For what you get, this is the top option you can buy.

 The Garmin Fenix 3 has everything you need for just about every feature outside of the fact that it has a higher price tag.
 But even with that higher price tag, it’s the best ABC watch on the market for the money.

-If you are on a budget and are in the 250.00 range, then the Suunto Core takes the cake.
+If you are on a really tight budget, then the Suunto Core takes the cake.
 It has a great blend of cost efficiency and is available in a ton of different looks.
 Some of the silicone banded variations are minimalist enough to fit under the cuff of a dress shirt, and some of the more rugged builds are perfect for competitive rock climbing.
 Our only compla

 int about the Suunto Core is that it does not have a heart rate monitor or GPS.